MartinFrandel/SafeZoneDetector/README.md

 ### 2. Initialize the detector

-Initialize the detector class preferably at the begginig of the main function:
+Instantiate the detector class at the beginning of the main function:

 ```cpp
 SafeZoneDetector detector;